scoy028/rule-parser/README.md

 The response is the part of the text that is captured based on the rule.

-The rules can be structured as follows: second word second through 4th word email following 3 words string preceding "phone" date preceding "Phone"
+The rules can be structured as follows:
+  "second word"
+  "second through 4th word"
+  "email following 3 words"
+  "string preceding 'phone'"
+  "date preceding 'Phone'"

 The request body should look like this:
   {